The CREATE SCHEMA statement defines a schema. It is also possible to create some objects and grant privileges on objects within the statement.

 Authorization

-An authorization ID that holds SYSADM or DBADM authority can create a
+An authorization ID that holds SYSADM or DBADM authority can create a schema with any valid schema-name or authorization-name.

-An authorization ID that does not hold SYSADM or DBADM authority can only
+An authorization ID that does not hold SYSADM or DBADM authority can only create a schema with a schema-name or authorization-name that matches the authorization ID of the statement.

-authorization ID of the statement) must include at least one of the
+If the statement includes any schema-SQL-statements the privileges held by the authorization-name (if not specified, it defaults to the authorization ID of the statement) must include at least one of the following:

 Syntax